You Can Spend The Night In This Game Of Thrones' Star's Actual Castle

 Inside, you'll find a great hall/dining room (shown below), a massive dining room, a cozy TV room, and a lot of outdated wallpaper.
 The entire space is charming, boasting a rustic yet elegant vibe that's perfectly suitable for both queens and Wildlings.

-Plus, Candy indicates on her posting that she will personally meet you to give you the key and a tour of the grounds, meaning you could potentially become besties with Ygritte's mum.
+Plus, Candy indicates on her posting that she will personally meet you to give you the key and a tour of the grounds, meaning you could potentially become besties with Ygritte's mom.

 Advertisement